 | Competitor cited alone | They own the space, you are invisible | Attack: create the missing citable content |

 The third zone is the most profitable.
-When no player in your market is cited on a high-intent prompt, the first brand to publish factual, structured and citable content takes it all.
+When no player in your market is cited on a high-intent prompt, the first brand to publish factual, structured, citable content takes it all.
 It is the opposite of a head-on battle: you occupy empty ground.

 Also spot the gaps between models.
-A brand cited on Perplexity but absent from ChatGPT reveals a specific citation signal to work on: web sourcing for one, off-site notoriety for the other.
+A brand cited on Perplexity but absent from ChatGPT reveals a precise citation signal to work on: web sourcing for one, off-site awareness for the other.
 The matrix tells you not only where you lose, but why.

 Turning it into an action plan

 A benchmark with no action plan is a dead report.
-Each zone of the matrix translates into a concrete GEO project, prioritized by the gap between the business value of the prompt and your current absence.
+Each zone of the matrix translates into a concrete GEO project, prioritized by the gap between the prompt's business value and your current absence.

-Prioritize using a simple rule: start with decision prompts where a competitor is cited alone, then discovery prompts where the window is open.
+Prioritize by a simple rule: start with the decision prompts where a competitor is cited alone, then the discovery prompts where the window is open.
 The former recover sales; the latter build foundational authority.

-For every decision prompt where you are missing, create or enrich a page that answers the question directly, with a self-contained citable passage of 134 to 167 words placed up top.
+For each decision prompt where you are missing, create or enrich a page that answers the question directly, with a standalone citable passage of 134 to 167 words placed up front.

-Add FAQPage schema to these pages: it is a strong signal for AI Overviews, making it easier for models to extract your question-answer pairs.
+Add FAQPage schema on these pages: it is a strong signal for AI Overviews, making it easier for models to extract your question-answer pairs.

-Where a competitor dominates without an obvious SEO advantage, strengthen your mentions on YouTube, Reddit and the sources models favor.
-This is what correlates most with citations.
+Where a competitor dominates with no obvious SEO edge, strengthen your mentions on YouTube, Reddit and the sources models favor.
+That is what correlates most with citations.

 The citable passage deserves particular attention.
 A paragraph of 134 to 167 words, factual and self-contained, that fully answers the sub-question, is the unit models extract.
 Too short, it lacks substance; too long, it dilutes the answer and loses its citability.
-This is the optimal format observed in content that is actually picked up.
+It is the optimal format observed in content that actually gets quoted.

 Our free GEO audit benchmarks your visibility against your competitors on ChatGPT, Perplexity and Gemini, and hands you the prioritized action plan.